 During fiscal 2018 the Company adopted new accounting guidance related to revenue recognition and accounting for share-based compensation which is described below.
-The impact of this new guidance is described below.
-There have been no other significant changes in the Company's accounting policies during the three months ended June 30, 2017 as compared to the significant accounting policies described in its Annual Report on Form 10-K for the year ended March 31, 2017.
+There have been no other significant changes in the Company's accounting policies during the six months ended September 30, 2017 as compared to the significant accounting policies described in its Annual Report on Form 10-K for the year ended March 31, 2017.